What is customer empathy? Tips and importance

 Last updated September 20, 2021

 Customer empathy is a great tool for people in customer-facing roles.
 It can also be the strategy behind any business that’s committed to customer-centricity.

 What is customer empathy?

 Customer empathy is the ability to see things from the customer's perspective.
+In customer service, empathy means that you can put yourself in the customer's shoes.
 As a business, it is the ability to understand what a customer experiences when they use your company's products or services.